ecbypi/paraphrase/README.md

 # paraphrase

 paraphrase is a DSL to map one or multiple request params to model scopes.
-Through `ActiveModel::Validations` you can validate inputs using the provided validators or your own custom ones.

 paraphrase was designed and geared towards building a query-based public API where you may want to require certain parameters to prevent consumers from